 Where To Eat Dutch Mini Pancakes

 Poffertjes are also sold as street food in Amsterdam, at markets, festivals, restaurants and even served at hotel breakfasts.
-A good restaurant for Poffertjes in Amsterdam is The Pantry, which is known for their authentic Dutch food menu.
+Otherwise, a good restaurant for Poffertjes in Amsterdam is The Pantry.

 #9 Dutch Broodjes

-Broodjes – or Dutch Sandwiches – are a popular grab-and-go meal in the Netherlands…and we love them!
-Available at Dutch bakeries, corner sandwich shops and even the grocery store, it would be a shame to visit the Netherlands without consuming at least one classic broodje during your trip.
+These sandwiches are a popular quick meals in the Netherlands…and we love them!
+Available at Dutch bakeries, corner shops and even the grocery store, it would be a shame to not consume at least one.

-The most simple Dutch sandwich is a Broodje Kaas – or cheese sandwich, which is commonly eaten for breakfast (but, really, when in the Netherlands, eating cheese and bread is acceptable all day long!).
+The most simple Dutch sandwich is a Broodje Kaas – or cheese sandwich, which is commonly eaten for breakfast (but, really, eating cheese and bread is acceptable all day long).

-However, Dutch Broodjes sandwiches come with a great variety of ingredients – including meats, like beef, pork, fish, liver and tartare.
+However, Dutch Broodje sandwiches come with a great variety of ingredients – including beef, pork, fish, liver and tartare.

-For the best broodjes in Amsterdam, head to Eetsalon Van Dobben, an Amsterdam food institution that has been cranking out an array of Dutch broodjes since 1945.
+For the best broodjes in Amsterdam, head to Eetsalon Van Dobben, a Dutch foodie institution since 1945.

-Our top pick at Eetsalon Van Dobben is the Kroketten Broodje – which is nothing more than a crispy meat croquette on top of a piece of bread and topped with mustard (we never said they were healthy!).
+Our top pick is the Kroketten Broodje – which is nothing more than a crispy meat croquette on a piece of bread and topped with mustard.

 Where To Order 12-Uurtje